jlperona/pygpa-converter/README.md

 Originally I wrote [this script in C++](https://github.com/jlperona/gpa-converter).
 I didn't know Python very well at the time, but I knew C++.
 That program was *okay*, but it wasn't great.
-The base of the program worked just fine, but eventually I decided I wanted to implement overlay scales for the `India 10` grade scale (under construction).
+The base of the program worked just fine, but eventually I decided I wanted to implement overlay scales for the `India 10` grade scale (see the section above).
 This would have taken a significant amount of work to do in C++, but is fairly easy in Python.
 As with any rewrite, eventually I "bit the bullet" and decided to go forward with the rewrite.